Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Methodology

 \subsection{Implementation}

-Our annotation and graph construction pipeline is implemented in Python using \texttt{NetworkX}.
-Graphs and annotations are stored in JSON format for interoperability.
-The modular design supports incremental updates to panel, event, and timeline graphs and accommodates future extensions.
+The graph construction pipeline is implemented in Python using the \texttt{NetworkX} library.
+Annotations and graphs are stored in an interoperable JSON format.
+The modular system supports incremental construction, editing, and visualization at each narrative level.